-6. Description of how resource commitments reflect the priorities of the home institution(s)
+Description of how resource commitments reflect the priorities of the home institution(s)

 Boise State University has developed this technology through a multi college collaboration that has spawned several new technologies.
 The partnership has resulted in University patents in Biological and Engineering technologies.
-Furthermore the University has organized a team of graduate business students dedicated to commercialization of the project.
+Furthermore, the University has organized a team of graduate business students dedicated to commercialization of the project.
 The Office of Technology transfer has applied for patents on 198 of the Nullomer peptides discovered and developed at BSU.
-The University also supported three months of salary for Dr. Alileche to produce the preliminary results presented here.
+The PI of this proposal was nominated by BSU and inducted last year as a foundational member of the National Academy of Inventors.

-7. Evidence that the project will have a potential impact to the economy of http://www.thecoreidaho.com/sites/default/files/vision.pdf
+7. Evidence that the project will have a potential impact to the economy of Idaho a.
+Describe need the project would address: